jiehu567/CSUEB-Data-Science/_posts/2015-06-16-Install-Ubuntu.md

 ### 3. Installing Linux

-Once the process of creating the bootable USB drive is complete simply plug in the USB into the computer in which you would like to install linux and restart it, then follow these steps:
+Once the process of creating the bootable USB drive is complete simply plug in the USB into the computer in which you would like to install Linux and restart it, then follow these steps:

 1. Your computer should boot into the USB, if your screen turns purple or Ubuntu logo appear you are set.
 Skip to step 4, otherwise move onto step 2.

 2. The main reason a computer does not boot into the USB drive is due to configuration of BIOS.
 Once again restart your computer, in the process of restarting press the key that boots the computer into the BIOS set up.
 In most cases this is either F1, F10, F11 or F12.
-A simple search on google will provide you with exactly this key.
+A simple search on Google will provide you with exactly this key.

 3. Now find the menu that provides you with Boot priority.
 You want to make sure USB/USB Hard Drive is at the top.
 Now save changes and exit/restart.